 For prolonged storage (>12 months), a specific set of measures must be performed.
 All these operations should be carried out by a Nanni authorized workshop.

-★ If the engine is likely to be subject to frost, drain all coolant and water in the coolant and seawater circuits.
-Indicate by any means that there is no coolant in the engine.
+\ If the engine is likely to be subject to frost, drain all water in the seawater circuit.

 Long term storage procedure

 Complete the nearest periodic maintenance inspections and operations before performing the long term storage procedure.